Best Oaxaca Street Food: Know What To Eat & Where

 Quesillo, used to make Oaxaca’s most famous street food, tlayudas

 After cooking for a minute or so, the tlayuda is folded over and the cheese melts it closed.
-For those who want to add meat, it is placed on top afterward.
-Meat choices can vary, but most tlayuda shops offer both cecina, a kind of dried steak meat, and chorizo (sausage).
+For those who want to add meat to their order, it is placed on top afterward.
+Meat choices can vary, but most tlayuda street food stands offer both cecina, a kind of dried steak meat, and chorizo (sausage).

 When and Where To Eat Tlayudas in Oaxaca

 Yes, that does say “when” to eat them!
 Tlayudas are traditionally a nighttime Oaxaca food.
-While nowadays, as Oaxaca’s tourism popularity grows and shops sell the local specialty day and night to cater to the increasing number of visitors, locals still wait until after sundown to enjoy their tlayudas.
+As Oaxaca’s tourism popularity grows and an increasing number of Oaxaca street food stalls sell the local specialty day and night to cater to the burgeoning number of visitors, locals still wait until after sundown to enjoy their tlayudas.

-After dark, vendors start setting up small charcoal grills outdoors in the streets to make tlayudas.
-The best tlayudas in Oaxaca are found in Centro Historico, the historical center of downtown Oaxaca City.
-There are numerous places to eat them as they are one of the city’s most beloved street foods.
+After dark, vendors start setting up small charcoal grills outdoors in the streets of Oaxaca to make tlayudas.
+The best tlayudas are found in Centro Historico, the historical center of downtown Oaxaca City.
+There are numerous places to eat them as they are one of the city’s most beloved street foods and are considered by many to be the best Oaxacan street food.

 Try tlayudas here: